all-of-us/raw-data-repository/rest-api/README.md

 This api is implemented using Flask.
 They are served by a AppEngine instance.

-The App Engine project used for testing is pmi-rdr-api-test (Note that this is not the same project set up!
-Creating an app engine instance requires creating a new project.)
+The App Engine project used for testing is pmi-drc-api-test, billed to Vanderbilt.

--   Currently doesn't have billing (should be fine for a while, but will need to be eventually set up.)

 The GCS bucket for biobank manifest testing is pmi-drc-biobank-test.